mariettepeutz/bioe231fp/README.md

 - Kate Barouch: Led the main coding efforts, contributed to  testing and debugging, reviewed code documentation for JBrowse, and assisted with literature review.

-- Mariette Peutz: Led literature review, contributed to data sourcing efforts, and assisted with with code development and testing.
+- Mariëtte Peutz: Led literature review, contributed to data sourcing efforts, and assisted with with code development and testing.

 ---